ucl-bug/petra-to-ct/README.md

 1. Debiasing the image using [N4ITK MRI bias correction](https://doi.org/10.1109/tmi.2010.2046908).
 2. Applying histogram normalisation to shift the soft-tissue peak to 1.
-3. Segmenting the skull and head in the image using SPM12, followed by morphological operations in MATLAB.
+3. Segmenting the skull and head in the image using SPM, followed by morphological operations in MATLAB.
 4. Applying a linear mapping to MR voxel values in the skull bone, and using fixed values elsewhere in the head.

 The conversion in Step 4 relies on the pre-processing performed in Steps 1 and 2.
 These steps must always be applied in the same way for the conversion to work correctly.
 However, other approaches can be used to derive the segmentation.